fourstepper/robinopletal.com/src/lib/posts/quick-grafana-variable-template-tips.md

 ---

+_P.S._

 The actual cost data above has been tampered with by multiplying the original data with a random number to keep the original data private.

 I sure hope your Kubernetes clusters don't cost this much money for the selected time periods.